Arc676/WikiSort/README.md

 # WikiSort

-A GPL C library of sorting algorithms found on Wikipedia
+A GPL C library of sorting algorithms found on Wikipedia and a sorting algorithm visualizer.

 ## Available Sorting Algorithms